MCV-ZK/CAPTAINplus/README.md

 ### Detection (Testing)
 ```
+## You can use the parameters trained in last step, or use the pre-trained parameters from experiments/Train-TH5
 python incremental_learning.py --att 0.2 --decay 2 --ground_truth_file data/GT/groundTruthTH5.txt --data_path data/TH5 --experiment_prefix Test-TH5 --param_path experiments/Train-TH5 --model_index 99 --time_range 2019-5-10T08:00:00-04:00 2019-5-17T18:00:00-04:00

 ## You can detect without online learning(can serve as one of the baseline)